Register to Compete in the 2020 Three Minute ThesisRegister by February 19th

 - And most importantly, awards and recognition!

-Awards and recognitionFinalists will deliver their presentations on April 10th, 2019 from 3:00 pm – 5:00 pm at a UWM campus location to be determined.
+Awards and recognitionFinalists will deliver their presentations on April 6th, 2020 from 3:00 pm – 5:00 pm in the Wisconsin Room of the UWM Student Union.
 Participants will be judged by a panel of judges competing for the following awards:

 - 1st place (gold) $1500